FlagrantGarden/site/content/posts/cultivate-flagrantly.md

 ---
-author: Michael T. Lombardi
+author: Mikey Lombardi
-date: 2021-09-01
+date: 2021-09-12
-linktitle: Cultivate Flagrantly
+title: Cultivate Flagrantly
 summary: |
   The Flagrant Garden's declaration in blog format.
-# menu:
-#   main:
-#     parent: tutorials
-# next: /posts/shortcodes
-# # prev: /posts/post-name
 categories:
   - meta
-title: Cultivate Flagrantly
 weight: 20
-bookComments: true
+type: Post
 ---

 This is post is the statement for the Flagrant Garden's declaration, also found